The tools you need to get started.

 By The DIY Audio Guy

 If you want to build a subwoofer box, you’re going to need some tools.
 But you don’t need a dream workshop packed with high-end gear — I didn’t start that way.
 My first boxes were built with a pawn-shop circular saw and some shaky homemade sawhorses.
+Here is a photo of those sawhorses to prove it!

 Level 0: Safety Gear (Do NOT Skip This)